Gamma-Software/timelapse_geolocate/README.md

 - Display the a map to show the previous positions and the current one
 - Get the photos of the trip at even intervals synchronized with the data
 - Create a timelaspe combining all the photos

+## Safeguards
+- Ensure to not capture a new timelapse if already processing one (unless this can be threaded)

 ## Requirements
 TODO